pjaos/mpy_tool/mcu_template_software/examples/project_template_3/README.md

-# Example Project 3
+# Example Project 2

-Template project

-- With WiFi that can be setup via bluetooth
+Project template with WiFi that can be setup via bluetooth.
-- Start the microdot webserver.

 Add project code to app1/app.py file ThisMachine.start() method.